Nature Companionship

 Ep 163 Outdoor Companionship from The Contemplative Life with Jeanette

 There’s Nature in Chicago.
-Go Bathe In It. from WBEZ Chicago with Jeanette
+Go Bathe In It from NPR with Jeanette

 \